4 of 10: Little Bee nearly killed me. I can understand why some people like it (or even love it), but it just didn’t do a lot for me.

 This book is WILDLY popular.
 Currently, it’s sitting in the 28th spot on Amazon’s best sellers list.
 I tend to like popular books, so this is not a strike against it for me – I have no feelings of superiority about liking very obscure books.

-And then I foolishly went and searched for it in my Google Reader and the reviews of several friends and bloggers that I respect and admire were gushing with praise for it and I felt like a complete illiterate for not caring for it (“Where are my Twilight books??!
+And then I foolishly went and searched for it in my Google Reader and the reviews of several friends and bloggers that I respect and admire were gushing with praise for it thie Little Bee book and I felt like a complete illiterate for not caring for it (“Where are my Twilight books??!
 I cannot be bothered with books that don’t include unrealistic love triangles and sparkly vampires!”).

-But really, this book?
+But really, Little Bee?
 Not for me.
 Not for me at all.
 I listened to it on my iPod and it took me forever to get through (forever = two months).